-We have four postdoctoral psychology fellowship positions.
-These include one Pediatric Psychology position, one Child and Adolescent Psychology position, and two Adult Clinical and Health Psychology positions.
-All four positions offer flexibility to meet trainee goals and are 1-2 years in length.
+Clinical and Health Psychology program.
+All positions offer flexibility to meet trainee goals.
 Our training programs embody APA's vision for training in professional psychology in the 21st century.

 Marshfield Clinic Health System (MCHS) is a comprehensive state-of-the-art medical system that offers great opportunity, to include:

-- Over 1,250 physicians and advance practice providers practicing at MCHS across 86 specialties and subspecialties in more than 55 locations in Wisconsin.
+- Over 1,100 providers practicing at MCHS across 170 specialties in 65 clinical locations in Wisconsin.

-- Seven hospitals across Central, Northern and Western Wisconsin.
+- Ten hospitals across Central, Northern and Western Wisconsin.

 - MCHS is the Northern Academic Campus for the University of Wisconsin School of Medicine and Public Health.